The Team at ISI

 Beyond teaching, Lára is an accomplished artist.
 She participated in a group show at the Jay Jay Art Gallery in Sacramento, CA, in 2012.
 The following year, she showed her art at the Götusýning Reykjavik Art Festival.

 Lucy originates from Scotland and graduated with a B.Ed in Primary Education from the University of Edinburgh.
-She taught in a primary school in Scotland and has experience working with children with a wide range of ages and support needs.
+In 2020, she achieved a PG.Cert. in Bilingualism in Education from the University of Birmingham.

-Pamala Hansford, Homeroom Teacher & Head of Middle School
+Pamala Hansford, Homeroom Teacher & Head of High School

 Pam has a Diploma in Educational studies from the University of Iceland.
 She also completed B.A. degrees in Icelandic for Foreigners and English at the same university.